istracca/process_mining_project/README.md

 # process_mining_project

-This is our process mining project by Nino e Dondolo Shregolo occasionally joined us to provide eomotional support/
+This is our process mining project by Nino e Dondolo.

+Shregolo occasionally joined us to provide eomotional support/